Astrophysics (Index)About

 (an angular-momentum quantum number)

-There are two possible spin values for an electron that is orbiting a nucleus and each electron shell (i.e., all the atom's electrons that share the same principle quantum number) cannot be more than half-filled with electrons of the same spin.
+There are two possible spin values for an electron that is orbiting a nucleus and each electron shell (i.e., all the atom's electrons that share the same principal quantum number) cannot be more than half-filled with electrons of the same spin.
 An electron in the lowest shell of neutral hydrogen (in that sense, in the ground state) may still have either of two spins, +1/2 or -1/2, which give it slightly different energies (which underlie the atom's hyperfine structure).
 Such atoms that are at the slightly higher energy-level can (rarely) spontaneously flip their spin, producing a very low energy photon, the mechanism producing the 21-cm line.

 Within astrophysics, the term spin is also often used referring to the rotation of astronomical objects or spacecraft, perhaps most often for rapid rotation, such as that of neutron stars.